wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 the previous function to its successors.
 The references will be resolved at function invocation time to retrieve values from the KVS.

+When a request is received, it is handled by a scheduler.
+The scheduler maintains the registrations of all DAGs and all functions.
+If a single function is requested, it simply dispatches the request to the function VM.
+Otherwise, if it is a DAG, then the scheduler generates an execution plan according to the functions in the DAG, by assigning each node in a DAG to an instance on the worker nodes.
+The plan is generated with preferences given to code and data locality.
+The scheduler tends to assign a DAG node to a worker node, if the worker node contains a warm instance of the VM of the function type of the node, or if some arguments are KVS references that the node is like to have a cached copy, or both.